 - the 90th day following the conclusion of the nominee agreement; or

-- the 90th day following the day the bill introducing the new measures receives assent (a bill has not yet been introduced).
+- the 90th day following the day the bill introducing the new measures receives assent (Bill 42 received assent on September 24, 2020).

 Failure to comply with the New Disclosure Requirement will result in penalties, including penalties that accrue daily, as well as the suspension of the limitation period on assessments.